 The data structures that we need to support this operation are straightforward.
 First, we have the basic requirement that we need to compute the shortest-paths lengths from the source to each of the other vertices.
 Our convention will be to store in a vertex-indexed array wt the lengths of the shortest known paths from the source to each vertex.
-Second, to record the paths themselves as we move from vertex to vertex, our convention will be the same as the one that we used for other graph-search algorithms that we examined in Chapters 18 through 20: We use a vertex-indexed array st to record the previous vertex on a shortest path from the source to each vertex.
-This array is the parent-link representation of a tree.
+Second, to record the paths themselves as we move from vertex to vertex, our convention will be the same as the one that we used for other graph-search algorithms that we examined in Chapters 18 through 20: We use a vertex-indexed array spt to record the last edge on a shortest path from the source to the indexed vertex.
+These edges constitute a tree.